selcukmart/delta-course-docs/docs/intro.md

   - Restfull Knowledge
   - OAUTH2
-  - Some PHP
+  - Least One Language

 ## Generate a new Client API

-The request url, args, codes and results are given in the system.
+The request url, args, codes and results are given in the docs.